GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 An HTTP function is passed a request, which is an object of type [Rack::Request](https://rubydoc.info/gems/rack/Rack/Request).
-This object provides methods methods for obtaining request information such as the method, path, query parameters, body content, and headers.
+This object provides methods for obtaining request information such as the method, path, query parameters, body content, and headers.
 You can also obtain the raw Rack environment using the `env` method.
 The following example includes some request information in the response: